asift91/Manual_Migration/option1.md

             - dbhost, dbname, dbuser, dbpass, dataroot and wwwroot
                 ```
                 cd /moodle/html/moodle/
-                vi config.php
+                nano config.php
-                # update the database details and save the file.
+                # Update the database details and save the file.
+                # Example: $CFG->dbhost    = 'localhost'; - change the local host with servername.
+                # similarly update dbname with server admin name.
+                # dataroot with the location of moodledata (/moodle/moodledata)
                 ```
         - Update the nginx conf file.
             ```